How to Install Yarn on Ubuntu

 Install Additional Dependencies

 Yarn works through the package.json configuration file.
 This file keeps a record of all the packages required for your project.
-When you are working on a code project, you may add a package with additional dependencies.
+When working on a code project, you may add a package with additional dependencies.

 To install these dependencies, enter the following: